+We are committed to improving our practices to combat slavery and human trafficking.
 We have published this statement in accordance with section 54 of the Modern Slavery Act 2015 (the “Act”) on behalf of ZPG Limited and its subsidiaries* (“we”, “us” or “our”).

 It sets out the steps we have taken during the year to prevent modern slavery and human trafficking in our supply chains and in our business generally.

 We own and operate some of the UK’s most trusted digital platforms including Zoopla, Uswitch, PrimeLocation, Money.co.uk, Bankrate, Property Software Group and Hometrack.

 We create value by investing in marketing our brands and growing our audience and by developing the best products and platforms to engage our consumers and partners.